Inheriting a Home with a Reverse Mortgage: A Guide for Heirs

 With a reverse mortgage, your parents would be borrowing money against the value of the house and accruing loan interest and mortgage insurance payments.
 As such, the loan amount would increase over time.

-However, the home may appreciate in value – so it’s possible that there would be money left over from the sale of the house that would go to you as an heir, one the loan is paid.
+However, the home may appreciate in value—so it’s possible that there would be money left over from the sale of the house that would go to you as an heir, once the loan is paid.

-While your parents having a reverse mortgage could ultimately mean a reduced inheritance for you, it can also allow them to enjoy a more comfortable retirement that helps them stay in their home longer.
+While your parents having a reverse mortgage could ultimately mean a reduced inheritance for you, it allows them to enjoy a more comfortable, secure retirement—right from the home they love.
 That’s what makes the program such a helpful solution for many older adults.

 The Bottom Line

-If you expect to inherit a home with a reverse mortgage, it’s important to consider your options and discuss them with your parent(s) beforehand.
-Understanding the nature of the loan and the options available can streamline the process and provide more peace of mind for everyone.
+If you expect to inherit a home with a reverse mortgage, it’s important to have open and transparent communication with your parents.
+Understanding how the loan works—and discussing your family’s wishes and goals—can streamline the process and provide peace of mind for everyone.

 Receive a Free Information Kit